DrPuffs/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
+No. It has a keyboard interupt programmed in.

 ## Ready for Work